KumarRoushan9234/CSE-Sensei-Education-Portal-/Readme.md

 - **FastAPI**: Fast and asynchronous web framework for building APIs.
 - **Pinecone**: Managed vector database for efficient similarity search and storing document embeddings.
-- **Langchain**: Framework for working with language models like GPT-4 for text summarization and chat interactions.
+- **Langchain**: Framework for working with language models like llama 3 and other free models for text summarization and chat interactions.
-- **OpenAI**: Used to interact with GPT-4 for natural language understanding and responses.
+- **OpenAI**: Used to interact with llama 3 and other free models for natural language understanding and responses.
 - **Faiss**: Optional integration for local vector search (can be used with Pinecone if needed).

 ---